Software protection dongle: Issues

 There are potential weaknesses in the implementation of the protocol between the dongle and the copy-controlled software.
 For example, a simple implementation might define a function to check for the dongle's presence, returning "true" or "false" accordingly, but the dongle requirement can be easily circumvented by modifying the software to always answer "true".

 Modern dongles include built-in strong encryption and use fabrication techniques designed to thwart reverse engineering.
 Typical dongles also now contain non-volatile memory — essential parts of the software may actually be stored and executed on the dongle.
 Thus dongles have become secure cryptoprocessors that execute program instructions that may be input to the cryptoprocessor only in encrypted form.
-The original secure cryptoprocessor was designed for copy protection of personal computer software (see US Patent 4,168,396, Sept 18, 1979) to provide more security than dongles could then provide.
+The original secure cryptoprocessor was designed for copy protection of personal computer software (see US Patent 4,168,396, Sept 18, 1979)to provide more security than dongles could then provide.
 See also bus encryption.

 Hardware cloning, where the dongle is emulated by a device driver, is also a threat to traditional dongles.
 To thwart this, some dongle vendors adopted smart card product, which is widely used in extremely rigid security requirement environments such as military and banking, in their dongle products.

 A more innovative modern dongle is designed with a code porting process which transfers encrypted parts of the software vendor's program code or license enforcement into a secure hardware environment (such as in a smart card OS, mentioned above).
 An ISV can port thousands of lines of important computer program code into the dongle.

 In addition, dongles have been criticized because as they are hardware, they are easily lost and prone to damage, potentially increasing operational costs such as device cost and delivery cost.

+Jerry Pournelle in 1988 identified another problem with dongles: A possible security flaw.
+"I don't know what the thing is doing ...
+For all I know, the gizmo may infect my machine with a virus".